-For determining the 50-year sheet ice thickness, $h{50}$ , the maximum sheet ice thickness, $h{\max}$ , for each winter with ice is used.
-A plot of $h{\max}$ as a function of the winter start year ranging from 1960 to 2023 is shown in Figure 6-2 where the winters without any sea ice are included with zero sheet ice thickness.
+For determining the 50-year sheet ice thickness, h{50} , the maximum sheet ice thickness, $h{\rm max}$, for each winter with competent ice is used.
+A plot of $h{\rm max}$ as a function of the winter start year ranging from 1960 to 2023 is shown in Figure 6-2 where the winters without any sea ice are included with zero sheet ice thickness.

 Figure 6-2: Maximum sheet ice thickness for each winter from 1960 to 2023 as a function of time (start year of the winter).
-The winters without any observations of sea ice are included as $h{\rm max}=0$ .
+The winters without any observations of sea ice are included as $h{ m max}=0$.

 To create the Extreme Value Analysis (EVA), a Weibull distribution fit to the values of $h{\rm max}$ applying a peak-over-threshold method in Figure 6-2 is created.
 Here, a threshold of 1 cm is applied ensuring that only the non-zero values are considered as extreme values.
-The MATLAB built-in function ${\tt fitdist}^5$ has been used for this.
+The MATLAB built-in function fitdist4 has been used for this.
 Two examples of this are shown in Figure 6-3 where two different durations are included in the fit.
-The duration for the left plot is from 1961 - 2023 and the right plot is from 1979 to 2023.
-The 50-year exceedance value for the start year 1961 is shown to the left of Figure 6-3 and is calculated to be approximately 42 cm.
-For the start year 1979, the 50-year exceedance value is determined to be approximately 38 cm as seen to the right of Figure 6-3.
+The duration for the left plot is from 1961 - 2023 and the right plot is from 1972 to 2023.
+The 50-year exceedance value for the start year 1961 is shown to the left of Figure 6-3 and is calculated to be approximately 40 cm.
+For the start year 1972, the 50-year exceedance value is determined to be approximately 34 cm as seen to the right of Figure 6-3.

-Figure 6-3: Probability of $h{\rm max}$ including a cumulative Weibull distribution fit.
+Figure 6-3: Probability of $h{ m max}$ including a cumulative Weibull distribution fit.
 Please note that ice-free winters are not included.
-Left: The 50-year exceedance value of approximately 42 cm is indicated for the start year of 1961.
-Right: The 50-year exceedance value of approximately 38 cm is indicated for the start year of 1979.
+Left: The 50-year exceedance value of approximately 40 cm is indicated for the start year of 1961.
+Right: The 50-year exceedance value of approximately 34 cm is indicated for the start year of 1972.

-&lt;sup>5 https://se.mathworks.com/help/stats/fitdist.html
+4 https://se.mathworks.com/help/stats/fitdist.html

 From the plots shown in Figure 6-3, it is seen how a change in the start year affects the 50-year exceedance value since fewer winters are included in the dataset for the EVA.
 To investigate this further, the same analysis is repeated for increasing start years since 1960.
-The result of $h{50}$ by changing the start year of the dataset is shown in Figure 6-4.
-Here, it can be seen that $h{50}$ is decreased for the start year of 1964 underlining the severity of the 1962/1963 winter.
-Further, the curve is seen to increase slightly (on a coarse scale) from the start year 1964 to 1979.
-This is a result of the decreasing number of years included in the EVA.
-No EVA is performed for start years after 1979 since too few ice winters are recorded to ensure a valid result from the fit.
+The result of h{50} by changing the start year of the dataset is shown in Figure 6-4.
+Here, it can be seen that h{50} is decreased for the start year of 1964 underlining the severity of the 1962/1963 winter.
+Further, the curve is seen to demonstrate similar h{50} results from the start year 1964 to 1982.
+Slight inclinations are noted in this period, which is a result of the decreasing number of years included in the EVA.
+No EVA is performed for start years after 1982 since too few ice winters are recorded to ensure a valid result from the fit.

-Figure 6-4: The 50-year sheet ice thickness, $h{50}$ , as a function of the start year in the Extreme Value Analysis (EVA).
-The reason for the curve's slight upward slope is due to there being progressively fewer years used to assess the $h{50}$ -value.
-No EVA results are produced for start years after 1979 due to having too few data points to perform an EVA with sufficient quality.
+Figure 6-4: The 50-year sheet ice thickness, h{50} as a function of the start year in the Extreme Value Analysis (EVA).
+The reason for the curve's slight upward slope is due to there being progressively fewer years used to assess the h{50} -value.
+No EVA results are produced for start years after 1982 due to having too few data points to perform an EVA with sufficient quality.